When does the church use photography?

 Knowing the vision of your church is vital and it allows you to differentiate yourself to what you aim to capture in your images.

-Choosing one colour and black and white preset [colour settings] for when your editing your images helps a lot!
+Choosing one colour and black and white preset [colour settings] for when you’re editing your images helps a lot!
 As it creates consistency in your photos.

 Choice of tool: whether it be an iphone, a DSLR or a 35mm Camera, try and stick to using the same kind of camera, as it will allow for consistency.